charleski/Camilladsp-for-pCP9/README.md

 ```
 Note that this uses the absolute path explicitly.

 <ins>Be warned:</ins> Subtle but important changes have been made to the format of the config files that CamillaDSP uses.
 Any but the most simple configs from version 2 will probably not work for version 3.
 There is a facility in the gui to import old config files and convert them - go to the Files section, click New blank config then Import config and select all the elements in the old config for import.
-This is a little laborious if your have a lot of configs to convert, so I've made a post in the CamillaDSP thread on diyaudio that covers the issues I've discovered so far.
+This is a little laborious if you have a lot of configs to convert, so I've made a post in the CamillaDSP thread on diyaudio that covers the issues I've discovered so far.

 # Usage
 The camilladsp web interface can now be accessed through a browser at